big data specialty learning path conclusion

 For domain one we explained the various data collection methods and techniques for determining the operational characteristics of a collection system.
 We explored how to define a collection system able to handle the frequency of data change and the type of data being ingested.
 We identified how to enforce data properties such as order, data structure, and metadata, and to ensure the durability and availability for our collection approach.

 Domain two of the Big Data Specialty learning path focused on storage.
 In this group of courses, we outlined the key storage options for big data solutions.
 We determined data access and retrieval patterns, and some of the use cases that suit particular data patterns such as evaluating mechanisms for capture, update, and retrieval of catalog entries.
 We learned how to determine appropriate data structure and storage formats, and how to determine and optimize the operational characteristics of a Big Data storage solution.

-In domain three of the Big Data Specialty learning path we learnt how to identify the appropriate data processing technologies needed for big data scenarios.
+In domain three of the Big Data Specialty learning path, we learned how to identify the appropriate data processing technologies needed for big data scenarios.
 We explored how to design and architect a data processing solution, and explored and defined the operational characteristics of big data processing.
-We delved in to the various processing services available focusing on Amazon Kinesis, Elastic Map Reduce and Amazon Recoknition.
+We delved into the various processing services available focusing on Amazon Kinesis, Elastic Map Reduce and Amazon Rekognition.

-For domain four of the Big Data Specialty learning path we learnt how to determine the tools and techniques required for data analysis.
+For domain four of the Big Data Specialty learning path, we learned how to determine the tools and techniques required for data analysis.
 We explored how to design and architect an analytical solution, and how to optimize the operational characteristics of the Analysis System using tools such as Amazon Athena and Kinesis.

 About the Author